 The majority of home buyers buy pre-existing homes, but some home buyers want to make their own home own their own plot of land.
 Buying and selling land is far different from buying a pre-existing home, so it's important to understand the difference.
 Here's what home buyers need to know about the business of buying land and selling it.

 When buying land, buyers must give thought to what they want, how they'll pay for it, and how they can determine whether or not the land is in good condition.
+They should also consider how the land will be used.
+Will it be for building, hunting or simply recreational green space?

 Have a Wish List